 You've built the event in Socio.
 The plan is in place.
 You know where everything is.
 You're ready to go!
 But what about your speakers, moderators, emcees, and caption providers?
 They may or may not have used Socio Streaming before, so getting them familiar with the ins and outs can be crucial to their comfort and success.

-This guide will show you how to set up and run a test stream in with your speakers, moderators, and captioners.
-Doing a test stream can be great to determine if you want to go with a particular caption provider, or you can even use this process to make a secret stream where you can pre-record content! 🤫
+This guide shows you how to set up and run a test stream with your speakers, moderators, and captioners — just one aspect of testing your event.
+Doing a test stream can be great to determine if you want to go with a particular caption provider, or you can even use this process to make a secret stream where you can pre-record Simulive content. 🤫

 Before you begin...

 Check out our Socio Streaming FAQs article for some great pro tips